boardgameio/boardgame.io/docs/phases.md

 ];
 ```

-?> The framework takes care of running these board actions locally while prototyping
-in singleplayer mode, and running it only on the server in multiplayer mode.

 #### Triggers / Hooks

 The `flow` section can specify a number of automatic behaviors when a move is made